JasonSteving99/claro-lang/mdbook-docs/src/graph_procedures/conditional_subgraph_execution.md

 ### Note on Usage of `Optional` in Above Example:

 If you read the above example very closely, you may have noticed that the return type of the `getOptionalUpgradeBannerFromDB(...)` is `Optional<future<Upgrade>>` but yet the two return statements in the function are `return Nothing;` and `return getUpgradeBannerFromDBProvider();`, neither of which reference `Optional`.
-This is making use of a type system feature upcoming very soon in the language but not yet available, `oneof<...>` types.
+This is making use of a type system feature upcoming very soon in the language but not yet available, the `oneof<...>` type.
 I've done this to make a less distracting example, but for now, until `oneof<...>` is available, you would actually need to do a workaround to define your own quasi `Optional` perhaps looking something like:

 ```